sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 		.. seealso:: For more detailed information about submitting a simple Grid job, have a look at our mooc video :ref:`mooc-submit-job`.

-You should have your simple.jdl file ready in your UI up to this point.
-When you submit this simple Grid job to the WMS, a job will be created and sent to a remote Worker Node.
-There it will execute the command ``/bin/hostname -f`` and write its standard output and its standard error in the simple.out and simple.err respectively.
+You should have your ``simple.jdl`` file ready in your :abbr:`UI (User Interface)` up to this point.
+When you submit this simple Grid job to the :abbr:`WMS (Workload Management System)`, a job will be created and sent to a remote Worker Node.
+There it will execute the command ``/bin/hostname -f`` and write its standard output and its standard error in the ``simple.out`` and ``simple.err`` respectively.

-* Submit the simple job by typing in your UI terminal this command:
+* Submit the simple job by typing in your :abbr:`UI (User Interface)` terminal this command:

   .. code-block:: bash